-NOTE: The X-Press[TM] Menu choices will vary depending on which view is active when you press the MENU key, as well as whether you are in Normal or Advanced User Mode.
+NOTE: The X-PressTM Menu choices will vary depending on which view is active when you press the MENU key, as well as whether you are in Normal or Advanced User Mode.

 Main Menu Tabs - Less frequently-adjusted menus are grouped into the Main Menu System.
-The Main Menu system is organized under the following tab headings to help you find a specific menu item quickly: Alarms, Sonar and Setup.
+The Main Menu system is organized under the following tab headings to help you find a specific menu item quickly: Alarms, Sonar, and Setup.

-Normal User Mode
+Main Menu System Normal User Mode

-the 4-WAY Cursor LEFT or RIGHT key to select a tab, and use the DOWN or UP key to select a specific menu item under that tab, then use the LEFT or RIGHT keys again to change a menu setting.
+Press the MENU key twice for the Main Menu, then use the 4-WAY Cursor LEFT or RIGHT key to select a tab, and use the DOWN or UP key to select a specific menu item under that tab, then use the LEFT or RIGHT keys again to change a menu setting.
 Press the EXIT key to move quickly to the top of the tab.
 A down arrow at the bottom of a menu means that you can scroll to additional menu choices using the DOWN Cursor key.
 A right or left arrow on a menu choice means that you can use the RIGHT or LEFT Cursor keys to make changes or to see more information.